 Solution:

-- Automatically rotating IPs to avoid bans.
+- Rotating IPs to avoid bans.

-- Efficiently distributing requests across various addresses.
+- Distributing requests across various addresses.

 - Bypassing geo-restrictions by accessing websites from different locations.